remarkablemark/react-native-cli-quickstart/README.md

 ### Run instructions for Android:

-Have an Android emulator running (quickest way to get started), or a device connected.
+Have an Android emulator running:

 ```sh
 yarn react-native run-android